 5 Tips for Mindful Parenting at the Pool

-Drowning is the #1 CAUSE of accidental death in children ages 1-4.
-Accidental.
-Preventable.
 It is essential to practice mindful parenting in and around any water.When I see unsafe behavior around the pool or any body of water, I want to share this statistic with parents and educate them because what they don’t know- they don’t know.
 But I find myself not saying anything.
 I don’t want to ruin the fun.
 I think, who am I to tell someone how to raise their child?
 Well, I’m a learn-to-swim expert, so if I’m not the one to say something, who is?
 I can’t stay quiet anymore because if I do, another child may drown.
 I need to speak up.
 So here is what I want to tell ALL parents...

 1. DO NOT use Floaties.
 They are dangerous.

 When you go to the pool and put floaties (inflatable devices that keep one afloat) on your child, I am not judging you.
 That is not my place.
 While I am extremely concerned, I have compassion for you.
 I know you are tired and you want to rest.
 You want to plop down in a lounge chair, sip on a cocktail, catch up with friends, check your phone, read a book, read a magazine- anything but be on high alert.I implore you, because I know too much- Please DO NOT TAKE A BREAK!
 Your child's life depends on it.
 Please be 100% present when you are around water.
 When I see you sitting on the side of the pool while while your child floats around in a floatie by himself, I don’t want to shame you or guilt you, but I do want to tell you that your child is not only in physical danger, but in developmental danger as well.
 I want to point out that when your child wears floaties in the water, he is learning poor muscle memory.
 His body is horizontal; his legs are bicycling; his head is above the water.
 THIS IS NOT SWIMMING.
 Please don't tell him that it is because when you do, you are putting him in extreme danger.As he moves himself across the pool, he is gaining false confidence in the water and you are reinforcing it.
 What you don't think about is that if he goes into the water without his floatie, he will think he can swim.
 But he cannot.
 Allowing him to float around by himself is life-threatening.
 You are telling him that he can “swim” on his own.
 I even hear you say, “You’re such a good swimmer!”
 He believes you.
 He doesn't think "I am a good swimmer because I am wearing a floatie.
 But if I take the floatie off, I will drown."
 He just thinks, "I am a good swimmer.”
 But he is not.
 He is, in fact, the opposite.
 He is unsafe and at risk for drowning.As a society, we’ve got it wrong.
 If your kid doesn’t wear a bicycle helmet, people judge you because you’re putting your child in danger.
 He needs to wear a helmet for safety.
 But if you stick your child in floaties and sit on the side of the pool, nobody judges.
 They act like you are a good parent because you have "protection" for your child.
-Well, he doeesn’t need protection; he needs to learn how to swim.
+Well, he doesn’t need protection; he needs to learn how to swim.
 That cute floatie with Spiderman or a cool turtle on it is not teaching him how to swim.
 And it’s not an aid for someone that does not know how to swim.
 YOU ARE THE AID.
 Your child does not know how to swim, so you need to hold onto him.

 2. Teach a Healthy Relationship with Water